emnzn/SimCLR/README.md

 ## Evaluation Strategy
 To assess the quality of the pre-trained embeddings, the encoder is frozen and a classification head is fine-tuned on downstream tasks.

-Results are compared against a model trained from scratch.
+Results are compared against a baseline model trained from scratch.

+_If the frozen pre-trained embeddings, with only a fine-tuned classification head, perform well on an unseen evaluation set, it indicates that **the pre-training objective successfully guided the model to learn robust and transferable embeddings**_

-**Note**: For simplicity, the CIFAR-10 and CIFAR-100 test sets are used during validation.
+**Note**: For simplicity in validating my implementation, the CIFAR-10 test set was used during validation.

 ## CIFAR-10 Test Results (ResNet-50 Backbone)
 | Implementation | Loss   | Accuracy   |